DerekPascarella/Alltynex-EnglishPatchFMTowns/README.md

 <ul>
  <li><b>ODE (Optical Drive Emulator)</b>
   <br>
   The English-patched version of this game is compatible with both the <a href="https://gdemu.wordpress.com/details/docbrown-details/">DocBrown</a> and <a href="https://gdemu.wordpress.com/details/wizard-details/">Wizard</a> ODEs for the FM Towns Marty and the FM Towns, respectively.
-Note that only the patched <tt>.bin</tt> file should be copied to the SD card, as neither ODE supports parsing CUE sheets.
-Because "Temptation" uses only one data track with no CDDA, both of these ODEs are compatible with the single <tt>.bin</tt>.
+Note that only the patched <tt>iso</tt> file should be copied to the SD card, as neither ODE supports parsing CUE sheets.
+Because "Alltynex" uses only one data track with no CDDA, both of these ODEs are compatible with the single <tt>.iso</tt>.
   <br><br>
-  This game, like many on the FM Towns, requires a user disk to boot the game disc.
-Note that progress can also be saved to the same disk.
-For users of FDD emulators (e.g., <a href="https://www.gotekemulator.com/">GoTek</a>, <a href="https://caiusarcade.blogspot.com/2021/05/the-thing-fm-towns-marty-fdd-emulator.html">The Thing</a>), download disk image below.
-  <br><br>
-  ⯈ <a href="https://github.com/DerekPascarella/Temptation-EnglishPatchFMTowns/raw/main/fdd_images/Temptation%20(User%20Disk).hfe">Temptation (User Disk).hfe</a>
-  <br><br>
  </li>
  <li><b>Emulator</b>
   <br>The English-patched version of this game is compatible with the <a href="https://github.com/captainys/TOWNSEMU">Tsugaru</a> emulator, and likely <a href="http://townsemu.world.coocan.jp/download.html">Unz</a> as well.
-This game, like many on the FM Towns, requires a user disk to boot the game disc.
-Note that progress can also be saved to the same disk.
-The following disk image has been tested and confirmed working with Tsugaru.
-  <br><br>
-  ⯈ <a href="https://github.com/DerekPascarella/Temptation-EnglishPatchFMTowns/raw/main/fdd_images/Temptation%20(User%20Disk).d88">Temptation (User Disk).d88</a>
+Note that Tsugaru should be configured to use a 486 CPU for optimal game performance.
 </ul>